jeffclough/profile/README.md

 ---

-There's also a .vimrc file in this repository, since this is also handy to take with me and troublesome to recreate from scratch.
+There's also a .vimrc file in this project, since this is also handy to take with me and troublesome to recreate from scratch.